lochus/lochus.github.io/docs/_posts/2020-06-13-nahamctf-cowpie.md

   - NahamCTF
 ---

-"Ew.
+*Ew.
 Some cow left this for us.
-It's gross... but something doesn't seem right...
+It's gross... but something doesn't seem right...*

-Download the file below."
+*Download the file below.*

+---

 This is another really easy one.
 We are given a QEMU image for this challenge named manure.
 If we run strings on it and grep for flag, we get the flag instantly: